pakeke-constructor/umg-mod-monorepo/rgb_chess/shared/abilities/abilities.md

     filter = function(ent, allyEnt)
     -- `ent` is the unit entity that contains the ability.
-    -- (If ability on item, `ent` is the unit that is holding said item) return ent == allyEnt
+    -- (If ability is on an item, `ent` is the unit holding said item)

+        -- if the ally dying is self, execute the ability. return ent == allyEnt
     end,